-How to DECODE a METAR report (part 1) / Explained by CAPTAIN JOE
+How to DECODE METAR REMARKS? (part 2 METAR series) / Explained by CAPTAIN JOE

 GET YOUR CJ KEYRING HERE: bit.ly/2JAvCcE

 Weather abbreviation video: kgup.info/get/ZHp8fp6spat9g3s/video

 ▼▼My FLIGHT-KIT I highly recommend for you guys▼▼